This post includes ideas for teaching money and 5 FUN money activities to get you started!

 2) Teaching Money with Math Literature

 I love using math literature.
 Reading a story about money being used has helped my children understand the concept of paying, counting, and exchanging money – far beyond adding coins on a worksheet or answering a simple story problem.

-If you are looking for a free and easy place to start, I encourage you to check out the math section of your local library.
+If you are looking for an easy place to start, I encourage you to check out the math section of your local library.
 You will find it in the non-fiction section with math literature arranged by concept – which makes it easy to find the money books!